erhant/halo2-vectordb/README.md

 ### Committing to a Database

 For each computation, the prover commits to the vectors used in the process.
-For example, an exhaustive search over the entire database results in a vector that is most similar to the query, along with a Merkle root over the entire database, where the leave nodes are Poseidon hashes of the quantized vectors.
+For example, an exhaustive search over the entire database results in a vector that is most similar to the query, along with a Merkle root over the entire database, where the leave nodes are Poseidon hashes of the quantized vectors, zero-padded if necessary so that the number of leaves is a power of two.

+### Verifiable K-Means

 ## Usage